gshop-jelly-toves/grace-shopper/README.md

-##Jelly for your Belly
+## Jelly for your Belly

 Click here for [Jelly](https://jelly-belly.herokuapp.com/)

-E-commerce app for Fullstack Academy by team jelly
+e-commerce app for Fullstack Academy developed by:

+@benjaminpwagner
+@chrismejia
+@jasonxhang
+@daltn